dmac/markdown_doctor/README.md

 An absurdly simple script that renders your markdown to html.

+**Update**: The latest and greatest version of this tool is [markdownd](https://github.com/cespare/markdownd).
+It contains many improvements, including the ability to watch for changes to your markdown files and automatically update them in a browser.
+It's also distributed as an executable and doesn't require Ruby.

 ### Installation

 Markdown Doctor uses pygments for syntax highlighting code blocks.